-The Commission has conducted regional planning for Southeastern Wisconsin for over 58 years, and initiated its first major transportation planning program in 1963.
+The Commission has conducted regional planning for Southeastern Wisconsin for over 59 years, and initiated its first major transportation planning program in 1963.
 The Commission has always affirmed the need to conduct transportation planning in a cooperative and intergovernmental, as well as a sound technical, manner.
 All planning has been conducted on an integrated multimodal basis, with highway, transit, and transportation systems management measures all given consideration since 1963.
 The planning has been conducted on a comprehensive basis with consideration given to the wide range of impacts of transportation, and the need to coordinate transportation planning with land use planning.
-The Commission has emphasized the maintenance of a sound planning data base, since, without an intimate understanding of the current transportation system and of those factors that determine the need for transportation facilities and services of various kinds, sound transportation planning cannot be conducted.
-The Commission has conducted transportation planning in an integrated manner, with consideration given to regionwide and systemwide transportation coordination.
-The Commission, over the years, has developed close working relationships with the local units of government in the Southeastern Wisconsin Region, including seven counties and 147 cities, villages, and towns, and public transit operators, and also with State and Federal Departments of Transportation, since the active participation of these units and agencies of government in the transportation planning process and the recommendations flowing out of that process are essential to plan implementation.
-Appendix A is the cooperative agreement for transportation planning between the Commission, Wisconsin Department of Transportation, and local government transit operators.
+The Commission has emphasized the maintenance of a sound planning data base.

+Map 1 The Southeastern Wisconsin Region and Census Defined and Adjusted Urbanized Area Boundries: 2010